Cluster Account Signup

 - FACULTY – Those holding a Harvard faculty appointment (associate, assistant, tenured, etc.) in a qualifying Harvard school

-- EXTERNAL – Any collaborator or guest who does not hold a Harvard appointment and with a PI sponsor in a qualifying school
+- EXTERNAL – Any external collaborator or guest who does not hold a regular Harvard appointment or enrollment and who has a sponsoring PI sponsor in a qualifying school.
+This applies to Person of Interest or other collaborator appointments as well.

 Examples: A professor from another university who is collaborating with a Harvard PI would choose EXTERNAL.